sailro/EscapeFromTarkov-Trainer/README.md

 | untrack    | `[name]` or `*`     |         | Untrack a `name` or `*` for all     |
 | wallhack   | `on` or `off`       | `on`    | Show/hide players                   |
 | wallshoot  | `on` or `off`       | `on`    | Enable/Disable shoot through walls  |

+## Translations

+This trainer comes in English but we also provide French and Chinese simplified versions.
+You can use the [Universal Installer](https://github.com/sailro/EscapeFromTarkov-Trainer/releases) to specify your language, using `.\Installer -l zh-cn` for Chinese simplified for instance.

+You can also tweak or add your own language by having a look [here](https://github.com/sailro/EscapeFromTarkov-Trainer/issues/541).